loveencounterflow/coffeelibre/README.md

 Alas, elaborate as the code is, it won't work with OpenOffice Calc, only in Writer; also, there is a likelyhood that it will crash on OSX, since there is a log-standing bug that keeps macros from using Java AWT stuff (google `openoffice osx awt` for this one).

+There are a few points that merit your attention in these snippets:

+* there's this strange `queryInterface` call which we'll discuss in a moment;
+* while the examples are basically JavaScript, some of the vocabulary is non-standard; in particular,
+  * `importClass`
+  * `XSCRIPTCONTEXT`
+  * `UnoRuntime`
+  * `GLOBAL` (not shown here)
+  are not part of standard JavaScript.
+Why the OOo folks chose to distribute their custom facilities in no less than four different objects i have no clue.

 #### XXXXXXXXX